squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 = Squid 3.2 (HEAD) =

 Now in '''DEVELOPMENT''' cycle.
 The set of new Squid 3.2 features and release timeline is determined by submissions and available developer time.
-New features may be requested, suggested, or added to the plan at any time until the branching of 3.2 and 3.3 expected around April 2009.
+New features may be requested, suggested, or added to the plan at any time until the branching of 3.2 which will probably not happen sooner than April 2009.

 The intention is to remove the backlog of feature parity between 2.7 and 3.2 (listed as regressions in 3.1 http://www.squid-cache.org/Versions/v3/3.1/RELEASENOTES.html#s7) then concentrate on performance improvements.